Gene Comstock

 Eugene H. Comstock (February 21, 1910 – February 1, 1981) was a NASCAR Grand National Series driver from Chesapeake, Ohio, USA.

 Gene is the eldest son of Mr. and Mrs. Pearle Francis (P.F.)
-Comstock and was associated with operating gas-powered vehicles for the majority of his life.
+Comstock, and was associated with operating gasoline-powered vehicles for the majority of his life.

 Career

-Comstock started driving race cars in the 1930s and drove to the late 1960s.
-Comstock was a multi-talented driver who drove midgets, sprint cars, super-modify, and stock cars.
+Comstock started driving race cars in the 1930s, and drove until the late 1960s.
+Comstock drove midget, sprints, super-modified, and stock cars.
 He had many wins on the short tracks around the country and was considered by many to be one of the top drivers from his area.

-In his career spanning from 1950 to 1955, Gene racked up one top-five position, six top-ten positions, 3038.6 miles of racing experience, and $2,549 ($ when adjusted for inflation) in take home pay.
+In his career spanning from 1950 to 1955, Gene racked up one top-five position, six top-10 positions, 3038.6 miles of racing experience, and $2,549 ($ when adjusted for inflation) in take home pay.
 He competed in the 1955 Southern 500 in a 1954 Hudson Hornet as a driver/owner.